 22. Wear Light, Breezy Clothing

-Switch to summer clothing and experiment with light, breezy styles.
-Make sure your clothes are made of breathable materials—even t-shirts and tanks can be too heavy in the summer if made incorrectly.
-Consider wearing shorts or skirts more often and swap out your heavy winter socks for light synthetic socks.
+- Make sure your clothes are made of breathable materials—even t-shirts and tanks can be too heavy in the summer if made incorrectly.

 Every little bit counts to reduce body heat.
-You may even want to switch your hairstyle to keep a breeze flowing over your ears and the back of your neck where heat tends to be trapped by winter styles.
+You may even want to switch your hairstyle to keep a breeze flowing over your ears and the back of your neck, where heat tends to be trapped by winter styles.

 23. Switch to Percale Weave Sheets & a Light Blanket